Styggehøbretindan

-Styggehøbretindan is a mountain in Vågå Municipality in Innlandet county, Norway.
+Styggehøbretindan or Styggehøbreatinden is a mountain in Vågå Municipality in Innlandet county, Norway.
 The 2232 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 45 km southwest of the village of Vågåmo and about 40 km northwest of the village of Beitostølen.
 The mountain is surrounded by several other notable mountains including Veotinden to the northwest, Styggehøi to the northeast, Gloptinden to the southeast, Surtningssue and Blåbreahøe to the south, and Austre Memurutinden to the west.

 The mountain has two peaks which are located on the north and south sides of the Styggehøbrean glacier.
 The highest peak is Søraustre Styggehøbreatinden in the south which reaches 2232 m above sea level.
 The northern peak is Nørdre Styggehøbreatinden which reaches an elevation of 2167 m.